 Also, password managers have a significant advantage over the manual entry.
 This advantage is that password managers know how to distinguish a legitimate site from a phishing site.
 So if a person opens a phishing site by mistake and is asked to enter data, the password manager won’t fill out the form and will warn that the site is fake.

-Avoid Risks: Secure Place to Store Passwords
+Avoid Risks: Reliable Place to Securely Store Passwords

 We all probably know someone with a password notebook on their desk next to their desktop computer.
 There is also a safe with passwords, a Google document with passwords, a saved draft email with a password, or a list of passwords in the Notes app on your smartphone.
 There’s no gain if you decide to store your passwords yourself rather than using a password manager.
 Of course, you can avoid digital theft by writing passwords in an analog notepad or on a piece of paper.
 However, the risk of losing that list is still significant.
 It can be lost, stolen, or even eaten by pets.
 You can protect your passwords from any disasters by storing them digitally.